elberthcorniell/task-manager-ror/README.md

 # Deadline - An opensource task manager
- A task manager for everything
+A task manager for everything you can imagine with the ability of creating task groups for specific events or areas of your life and deadlines for each tag.
+Build using Ruby on Rails and Bootstrap.

 ![Desdline tasks manager](./.github/capture.png) <br>